jmetzger/training-deployment-gitlab-helm-kubernetes-prometheus/gitlab/04-preset-env-vars.md

-# Preset Env-Vars some vars are preset in the job
+# Pedefined vars preset in the job

 ## Example to show them